 Have a look at our guide to choosing a cooler or fridge.

 Some campsites, like this one in the South of France, have fridges you can borrow or hire.
 Alternatively, use small cartons of UHT milk or non-dairy, use olive oil instead of butter and learn to go fridgeless!

 Taking a lot of provisions with you isn’t easy – partly because you’re limited for space and partly because the more you have, the harder it is to find anything!
 We tend to buy as we need things, but take a basic kit of herbs and spices, a few tins and other essentials.

+Make it easy for yourself.
+Cook when you can and you want to, but don’t feel it’s cheating to pop into a café or open a packet of Firepot (we’ve used them a few times and they’ve always been like real food!).
+See other readymeal recommendations too.
 Remember to keep a bag on the go for rubbish.
 We do try to recycle when we’re camping.
 It might mean carrying a few bottles and cans around till you find a recycling spot, but it seems wrong to chuck everything away when pleasant camping depends on caring for the environment.